 For more than 15 years, ABC’s “Dancing with the Stars” has captivated viewers, introducing the world of ballroom and professional dance to a whole new audience.
-With season 30 kicking off in September, here’s a definitive guide on the program and everything you need to know about the host, the pro dancers, and the stars who make this popular show what it is.
+With season 30 ending on November 22, 2021, here’s a definitive guide on the program and everything you need to know about the host, the pro dancers, and the stars who make this popular show what it is.

 “Dancing with the Stars”: The Basics